 Another garish dissonance I have personally encountered is the way loyalty is perceived.
 To the majority of normative folk that I know – even those I once considered close friends – loyalty does not rank high in their social constructs.
-For example, I have discovered that it is socially acceptable and even considered gracious, to ‘not take sides’ when mutual friends have a falling out – even when the schism is due to heinous and systematic abuse.
+For example, I have discovered that it is socially acceptable and even considered gracious, to ‘not take sides’ when mutual friends have a falling out – even when the schism is due to heinous and systematic bullying and abuse.
 This is not the autistic way.
 Why would my friends wish to remain cordial or even chummy with my abuser and with whom I have cut all ties?
 Oh yes, but this ‘black and white’ thinking is declared as a social impairment by non-autistic experts on autism after all.
 To expect loyalty is thus at best an awkward, squeaky, uncomfortable request, and at worst an unreasonable demand of a mentally-unhinged and deluded brat.
 The kind and well-meaning ones will try to reason and engage in ‘peace talks’, failing which, they sometimes advise kindly about ‘forgiveness’ with deep pools of glistening sadness in their eyes, shaking their heads in pity when the stubborn autist refuses to abandon native perceptions of morality.
 Tsk, tsk.
 The autist is to be pitied, poor deluded and socially inept creature!

 For many an autist, including myself, this is profoundly injurious, and a form of repression and betrayal.
 The efforts to persuade and berate into conforming with the normative expectation of superficial ‘forgiveness’ perpetuates the abuse.
 Gaslighting is a common defence mechanism of abusers, and one very effective among the wider social realm.
 For the autist, it is a game too complex and toxic to play.
 The best action, most kind to native autistic modality, is to simply walk away and cut the ropes.
 We really do not need any more pummelling and plundering of our fragile embodiments.